 After teaching three 6 grade classes this lesson plan, Ronni wrote this next email:

-As part of the Entrepreneur Week, I taught a class with parts from the Entrepreneurship for Kids Program that you developed.
+As part of the Global Entrepreneurshipo Week, I taught a class with parts from the Entrepreneurship for Kids Program that you developed.

 As you know, every year in our school we teach an entrepreneur class for our senior students and every year, every single student shows great interest and involvement.

 I wanted to thank you for the quality of the lessons, built with fluidity, sensibility and intrigue, where one thing always leads to the next in a natural, clear and logical way.
 The content is always new and fresh for the students- a combination of different bits of intelligence of passing on information.
 The knowledge passed on in the classroom widens the student's world view as it firmly binds it to their lives.
 As a result, the students keep this information for a long time and this keeps the enthusiasm and interest of the students who are always wanting to know, When will the next entrepreneurship class happen?

 Galit, teaching something suitable for the 21st century is a topic often spoken of in the last few years.
 Your lessons were exactly that: The content and wisdom passed on are relevant to the ever-changing reality, and it breaks the divides between school and the outside world, using balanced and well-considered technologies with the goal of furthering that content in the best possible way, as well as developing thinking, problem-solving and cooperative, ethical learning.

 With much respect and gratitude,

 Mordei HaGeta'ot school in Ramat-Gan

 Mordei HaGeta'ot school in Ramat-Gan celebrated the 2014 Global Entrepreneurship Week with their event, Initiative Cafe for the teachers, parents and students at the school.